 Can my child attend just one week of camp?

 Camp sessions run two weeks each.
 Only rarely can we break up the sessions for campers to attend just one week.
 This is for two reasons- first, the two week chunk of time gives the teachers and students a chance to bond and for the projects to develop.
 Second, because we usually sell out with campers attending the full two week session, we need to give those campers priority.
 That being said, it can’t hurt to email us just prior to the start of the session to see if space is still available for a camper to come just one week.

 What are my payment options and where can I register?

-You may register online with a credit card above
+You may register online here

 Are there any discounts?

 There is a 10% discount for Museum Members or for the second sibling attending the same session.
 Please e-mail us for the coupon code to use at registration.

 When do I get my confirmation for class?